 One of the significant benefits of working from home in the oil and gas sector is increased efficiency and productivity.
 Remote work allows employees to have flexible work schedules, which means they can work during their most productive hours.
-Additionally, working remotely eliminates the need for long commutes to work, which can be timeconsuming and stressful.
+Additionally, working remotely eliminates the need for long commutes to work, which can be time-consuming and stressful.
 This time saved can be used to complete work tasks, leading to increased productivity.
 Studies have shown that employees who work from home are more productive and efficient than those who work in a traditional office set up.
-Such a work arrangement can help the employees maintain a better work-life balance, resulting in increased Ving, or reprinting, is not permitted. or reprinting in RAZAK job satisfaction.
+Such a work arrangement can help the employees maintain a better work-life balance, resulting in increased job satisfaction.